 Monday to Friday, we provide three meals a day and two snacks.
 On Saturday we provide breakfast and lunch.
 Breakfast is served at 7 am.
 From 12 pm – 1 pm, we break for lunch.
 Dinner is served at 5:30 pm.

 Leadership must include a woman to sleep in the girls’ dorm and a man for the boys’ dorm.
 One adult per 7 – 10 youth is recommended.

 It is very important that each person bring a signed medical release form in case of an accident or illness.
 Also, any medical information regarding allergies or any other medical restrictions is very helpful.

-To help defray the cost of the food and housing we ask each person to pay $100 per week.
+To help defray the cost of the food and housing we ask each person to pay $150 per week.
 If you are interested in participating in the water park, each person will need to bring additional funds for these activities.
-A gift shop is also on site, allowing opportunity to purchase T-shirts and other souvenirs.
+There is a gift shop, with T-shirts, books and a variety of souvenirs available for purchase.

 Each person will need to bring personal items such as soap, shampoo, bath towels, sunscreen, etc. We also recommend each person bring their own water bottle.
 It′s important to stay well hydrated in the summer heat.

 An iPod is fine to bring, but may not be used while working on the fruit line.

 We have dormitory-style rooms available for teams.
 Bathroom facilities are in close proximity.
 Our dorm rooms have twin-sized bunk beds.
 Each person will need to bring a sleeping bag or sheets and a blanket, as well as a pillow.